ADTECH VS. THE PLANET

 Here’s the kicker: a single programmatic ad impression can involve dozens of tech vendors, each one adding energy consumption and emissions into the mix.
 The sheer complexity of our ecosystem makes it tricky to track who’s responsible, and even harder to reduce the impact without sacrificing campaign performance.

+Thankfully, we’re starting to clean up our act.
 A wave of sustainability initiatives is sweeping through the industry, with companies and coalitions tackling emissions from all angles:

 Ad Net Zero is a global initiative working to decarbonise the advertising industry entirely by 2030, covering everything from production to media planning.
 Launched by the Advertising Association (UK), Ad Net Zero has now expanded to other markets like the US.

-In August 2024, Ad Net Zero launched world’s first Global Media Sustainability Framework at Cannes Lions, supported, at least in principle, by every holdco, industry body and tech giant of note.
+In August 2024, Ad Net Zero launched the world’s first Global Media Sustainability Framework at Cannes Lions, supported, at least in principle, by every holdco, industry body and tech giant of note.
 The Framework provides global voluntary standards to calculate media emissions.

 Check out their resources: